 Building a Culture of Preparedness within our communities and our governments will support a National effort to be ready for the worst disasters.
 Everyone should be prepared when disaster strikes, and we must all understand our local and community risks, reflect the diversity of those we serve, and foster partnerships that allow us to connect with a diverse Nation.
 People who are prepared will be able to act quickly and decisively in the face of disasters, thereby preventing death and injuries, minimizing loss of property, and allowing for a more rapid and efficient recovery.
 When communities are impacted, they should ensure that they rebuild infrastructure better, tougher, and stronger to protect taxpayer investment and promote economic stability.
-The FY 2020 President's Budget requests \$2.3 billion in preparedness and mitigation grants to help achieve this goal.
+The FY 2020 Budget requests \$2.3 billion in preparedness and mitigation grants to help achieve this goal.

-Also critical to these efforts is the DRRA.
-Key provisions in this law enable greater investment in pre-disaster mitigation; support efforts to reduce risks from future disasters after fires; increase state capacity to manage disaster recovery; and provide greater flexibility to survivors with disabilities.
-The FY 2020 Budget requests funding to implement key elements of DRRA to include earthquake related hazard planning and wildfire mitigation.
-Further, FEMA is working to implement the National Public Infrastructure Pre-Disaster Mitigation Grant Program, which was authorized by DRRA and will provide a larger and more reliable source of funding for states to invest in pre-disaster mitigation projects.
-FEMA looks forward to continuing to work with our federal, SLTT, and private sector partners as we continue work on implementing this DRRA.
+Also critical to these efforts is the Disaster Recovery Reform Act (DRRA), which the President signed into law on October 5, 2018.
+Key provisions in this law enable greater investment in predisaster mitigation; support efforts to reduce risks from future disasters after fires; increase state capacity to manage disaster recovery; and provide greater flexibility to survivors with disabilities.
+The FY 2020 Budget request includes funding to begin implementing key elements of DRRA to include earthquake related hazard planning and wildfire mitigation.
+Further, FEMA is working to implement the National Public Infrastructure Pre-disaster Mitigation Grant Program, which was authorized by DRRA and will provide a larger and more reliable source of funding for States to invest in pre-disaster mitigation projects.
+FEMA looks forward to continuing to work with our Federal, SLTT, and private sector partners as we continue work on implementing this legislation.

 While we will never be able to eliminate all risk, we must mitigate the known risks as much as possible.
 FEMA will work with communities and insurers to close the insurance gap across the nation and is working to double insurance coverage.
 Managing risk through insurance, including the National Flood Insurance Program (NFIP), helps communities to recover faster following disasters and reduces overall costs for taxpayers.
-The FY 2020 President's Budget requests \$5.1 billion to support operating the NFIP.
+The FY 2020 Budget includes a request for \$5.1 billion to support operating the NFIP.